Maths Anxiety

 Researchers found that almost half of the children who participated in the study said that they were at least somewhat nervous about doing maths.
 Also, children with higher maths anxiety got worse scores on their math tests.
 Researchers concluded that the relationship between maths anxiety and maths ability develops when we are very young.

 We suggest teaching maths through games for people who suffer from maths anxiety.
-Sites like Table Fables can help us grasp basic maths like NUMBER BONDS, TIMES TABLES, DIVISION and ADDITION.
+Sites like Fables World can help us grasp basic maths like NUMBER BONDS, TIMES TABLES, DIVISION and ADDITION.

-Table Fables use funny animations with poops and farts to make you laugh and learn.
+Fables World use funny animations with poops and farts to make you laugh and learn.
 Anything that makes us laugh is brilliant.
 It’s impossible to feel anxious when laughing.

 Early Intervention is key!
 If your child is showing signs of maths anxiety or struggling with maths, the sooner you address the issue, the faster the problem can be sorted out.
 If you had problems with your heart you wouldn’t say “Doctor, it’s ok I’ll fix my heart issues in 5 years, I can live with the heart palpitations and panic for a bit longer!!”.